-The programs of the College of Agriculture and Life Sciences (CALS) emphasize life sciences, agriculture and food systems, environmental protection, and the preservation of healthy rural communities.
-The College of Agriculture and Life Sciences offers 16 majors:
+The programs of the College of Agriculture and Life Sciences (CALS) emphasize life sciences, agriculture and food systems, environmental protection, and the development and preservation of healthy communities.

-The Animal and Veterinary Science program deals with a range of options from basic sciences through companion and zoo animal care to farm management.
-Although programs are highly individualized by students working with the advisors, there are four basic concentrations:
+The Animal Science major deals with a range of options from basic sciences through companion and zoo animal care to farm management.
+Although programs are highly individualized by students working with the advisors, there are four basic focus areas:

-Students graduating from the Department of Biochemistry are well positioned for careers in a range of areas, including medicine, bio-medical research and teaching, and all of the many disciplines that encompass the molecular aspects of the life sciences.
-With the recent publication of the Human Genome and other discoveries describing the molecular basis of life, tremendous opportunities await those students with the right background and training.
-Don't just watch the future of science-join us and become part of the community of scientists making it happen!
+Students graduating with a B.S. in Biochemistry are well positioned for careers in a range of areas, including medicine, biomedical research and teaching, and all of the many disciplines that encompass the molecular aspects of the life sciences.
+With the relatively recent publication of the Human Genome and other discoveries describing the molecular basis of life, tremendous opportunities await those students with the right background and training.
+Don't just watch the future of science - join us and become part of the community of scientists making it happen!

 A plan of study for the Biochemistry major can be found here.